PHE UTI Quick Reference Guide

 • urine cloudy to the naked eye

 If just one of these symptoms is present in a woman under 65 years old with a suspected UTI, a urine dipstick should be performed.
 If none of these symptoms are reported but there are other related severe symptoms (such as urgency, visible haematuria, frequency or suprapubic tenderness) then a urine dipstick is also recommended.

 There is an increasing amount of telephone triaging being undertaken in general practice for patients presenting with urinary symptoms.
-The recommended process for GP practices is to:
+The recommended process for clinician practices is to:

 Exclude other genitourinary causes of urinary symptoms

 Check for new signs of pyelonephritis, systemic infection, or risk of suspected sepsis